Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 Post-processing is preconfigured in the SampleScene scene in URP Template.

-To see the preconfigured effects, select **Post-process Volume** in the scene.
+To check the preconfigured effects, select **Post-process Volume** in the scene.

 ![Add post-processing effects to the Camera by adding Volume Overrides to the Volume component.](Images/post-proc/volume-with-post-proc.png)

 To add extra effects, [add Volume Overrides to the Volume](VolumeOverrides.md#volume-add-override).

-To configure location-based post-processing effects, see [How to use Local Volumes](Volumes.md#volume-local).
+To configure location-based post-processing effects, refer to the documentation on [How to use Local Volumes](Volumes.md#volume-local).

 ### Configuring post-processing in a new URP Scene